All about Pre-Loading

 • Melatonin: Traditionally sold as a sleep aid, melatonin is a very effective antioxidant on a per-weight basis, but at the doses recommended (as little as 0.25 mg) would be ineffective to use as an antioxidant.
 Since I don’t know what the consequences of high doses (100 mg or more) would be, I don’t recommend melatonin for this purpose.

-• Green Tea, Grape Skin Extract, etc.: These substances have significant antioxidant properties, but are relatively unresearched.
+• Green Tea, Grape Skin Extract, Grape Seed Extract, etc.: These substances have significant antioxidant properties, but are relatively unresearched.
+They may not be effectively transported into the brain.

 What should I take?
 How much?

-For antioxidants, I suggest Vitamin C and E, simply because they are generally well-tolerated, inexpensive, readily available, and fairly well researched (in the context of both general health and MDMA use.)
-Vitamin C and E are also two of the body’s main normal antioxidants and work well together.
-Try 2-4 tablets/capsules of each over the course of the day before and/or the day of MDMA use.
+For antioxidants, I recommend Vitamin C and E, period.
+They are actively transported into your brain (where they’re needed most), are generally well-tolerated, inexpensive, readily available, and fairly well researched (in the context of both general health and MDMA use.)
+Try 2-4 tablets/capsules of each within a few hours of taking MDMA and again after coming down.
 A little more the day after can’t hurt either.
-If you don’t want to be bothered with elaborate plans, a few capsules each of C and E several hours before use should still be beneficial.

 Is taking antioxidants necessary?